fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Can u give sum advice on how I can improve my front end skills?

 > What is an example of proving your increased value for a company?
 Maybe this is straight-forward but I am a CS student, so I don't want to make any ignorant assumptions.

 > I suppose this is more of a general question but how do you deal with stress?
 I’ve found myself in a situation where stress is actively preventing me from working at my usual pace and meet deadlines.